 A good pump will handle just as much or more water than your main pump.

 Your battery backup sump pump must operate with minimal maintenance issues.
 A good battery backup sump pump will switch easily when power outages occur.
 Get a system that can provide timely alerts and keep you updated in bad weather.
 Make sure your battery is easy to charge and stays charged up for emergencies.
 Periodic checks will help reduce problems when you need the backup system most.
 Well maintained systems can last for up to 5 years.

 Battery backup sump pumps come in either plastic or cast iron.
 Opt for material that can stand the test of time and normal wear and tear.

 Types of Battery Backup Sump Pumps

 - DC or deep cycle marine batteries.
 They operate pretty much like your regular car battery.
 They require little maintenance and operate only on battery power.
 However, you will need to top up with water regularly to extend the battery life.

 - AC/DC pumps use both electrical and battery power.

 - AGM Batteries have extended the running power and can last up to 7 years.

-A battery backup sump pump is a must-have for emergencies and severe weather conditions.
+A high quality battery backup sump pump is a must-have for emergencies and severe weather conditions.
 It’s designed to complement your existing sump pump.
 It kicks in the minute your main power supply is disrupted for any reason.
 Your battery backup sump pump will save you money and energy in an eventuality.

 It will help keep your basement dry during a power outage.
 It helps protect your valuables from water damage.
 Some items may be expensive to repair or impossible to replace.
 Your battery backup sump pump will give you added comfort and peace of mind.
 It can help you cope better in crisis situations.